nullsoepic/polltroll/README.md

 # Poll Troll

+> [!WARNING]
+> Discord has added a `Create Polls` permission (April 17 2024) <br>
+> If a user does not have this permission they will not be able to post polls, we will show a generic `Unable to create poll` error with an option to retry

 ![Screenshot](.github/assets/screenshot.png)

 Just a tiny desktop app I threw together quickly to play with Discord polls.
 This is a simple GUI for splitting a large text input into chunks and sending them as polls in Discord.